yangshun/front-end-interview-handbook/contents/front-end-system-design-ui-components.md

 Architecture for front end interviews are typically focused on the client-side architecture, and not on large scale distributed systems where databases, load balancers and servers are involved.

-For components, list down the various sub-components that will exist within it, what data is being passed among each component (e.g. in a Photo Gallery, there are the Image, Thumbnail, Paginator, etc sub-components).
+For components, list down the various subcomponents that will exist within it and what data is being passed among each component.

+Let's take an image carousel example.
+Subcomponents within an image carousel would be:

+- Main image - An image that displays the photo in focus
+- Thumbnail - Smaller images below the (Will there be thumbnails?
+You will only know if you clarified requirements earlier)
+- Image store - A client side cache of the list of photos to display

 If you have a whiteboard/online drawing tool, it would also be helpful to draw diagrams to illustrate the entities and their relationships.
+Which subcomponent communicates with which when a user interaction occurs.

 ### Data model